mfcallahan/angular-cli-esri-map-unit-testing/README.md

 }
 ```

-However, this can make unit testing difficult, as the system under test does not have any reference to the objects in an ArcGIS API module until an HTTP request is made to fetch it.
-A test for the `initDefaultMap()` method will call `loadModules()` and make HTTP requests to arcgis.com to fetch the resources needed.
+However, this can make unit testing difficult, as the system under test does not have any reference to ArcGIS API modules objects until an HTTP request is made to fetch it.
+A test for the `initDefaultMap()` method will call `loadModules()` and make HTTP requests to Esri CDN at arcgis.com to fetch the resources needed.
 This may not be desirable for a few reasons:

 - The test becomes more like an integration test; we want to assert the `component.mapView` was correctly set inside `loadModules()`, not test that the application could connect to the internet and fetch dependencies.

-- Tests may be executed in an environment which may not have access to the ArcGIS CDN, such as an automated build pipeline or server.
+- Tests may be executed in an environment which may not have access to the internet or the Esri CDN, such as an automated build pipeline or build server.

 - Tests to ensure error responses from the request to load an ArcGIS API module (the unhappy path) are handled properly may be necessary.